 This raspberry vanilla cake is simple and so elegant.
 It's filled with raspberry compote and frosted with mascarpone cream.

-A raspberry mascarpone naked cake
+sliced raspberry and mascarpone naked cake

-This cake is filled using a tangy raspberry compote and a light and creamy mascarpone cream to fill the layers.
+It’s got a tender vanilla cake base, a homemade raspberry filling, and creamy mascarpone frosting.
+To fill the layers, this cake is filled using a tangy raspberry compote and a light and creamy mascarpone cream.
 The colors are beautiful, and the flavor combination is excellent.

 The cake uses a reverse creaming method which is where the butter is mixed into the flour to create sand-like crumbs.
-This method stops the gluten from forming the cake and it's what gives it such a tender crumb.
+This method stops the gluten from forming the cake and it’s what gives it such a tender crumb.
+The vanilla cakes can be made well in advance (even weeks, months!) and refrigerated or frozen until you’re ready to assemble.
+Wrap them tightly in plastic wrap so they don’t dry out.

 Ingredients